Grilled Eggplant Salad

 - Even though tomatoes are best when they haven’t been refrigerated, this was not bad after it had been the fridge overnight.
 It didn’t last much longer than that though.

-This makes much more sauce than you need for the salad, but it’s good on any type of grilled meat, grilled vegetables, or sliced tomatoes.
-The sauce will keep more than a week in the fridge.
+This makes much more dressing than you need for the salad, but it’s good on any type of grilled meat, grilled vegetables, or sliced tomatoes, and it will keep more than a week in the fridge.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Everything in this Grilled Eggplant, Grape Tomato, and Feta Salad is approved for all-phases of the South Beach Diet or any other type of low-glycemic eating plan, and this recipe is also good for most other low-carb eating plans.
+Everything in this Grilled Eggplant Salad is approved for all-phases of the South Beach Diet or any other type of low-glycemic eating plan, and this recipe is also good for most other low-carb eating plans.
 The recipe is Paleo if you omit the Feta Cheese.

 Find More Recipes Like This One: